wp-plugins/cp-image-store/readme.txt

 The reports section allows to filter sales  by period.
 By default, current day's sales are shown, but it also displays sales' totals for the selected period, and the currency in which items were sold.

 You can delete a sales report from the list of sales.
 This may be needed in case of a refund, to make sure that your sales statistics reflect the real situation with the updated figures.

+The statistics module allow to display animated charts for specific reports.

 == Frequently Asked Questions ==